mars0i/free/doc/questions.md

 Also, should the higher levels also go more slowly??  i.e. as you go higher, you update less often?
 Or not?

+Well, it turns out that in practice, if phi-dt and sigma-dt at level 1 are significantly slower than phi-dt at level 0, you consistently get behavior that's what you'd expect from the model.
+Otherwise, it depends.